themohal/Html-Code-Corrector/README.md

 Model has 64 LSTM cells in first layer and 32 cells in second layer.
 Model is trained for 20 epochs.

-## Testing

-At present for testing purpose training dataset is used if the model predicts it as bad then the html code is rectified using rule based technique.

 ## Results
 Intially the results are as follows: